How to Make a Flip Flop Card With Template

 I can't wait for hotter weather and getting my feet back into sandals and open-toe footwear.
 These cute handmade cards are fun to decorate and embellish and make ideal greetings to send for summer season birthdays, parties and other fun occasions.
 You can also use the template for making backgrounds for scrapbook layouts too.
 Let's see how quickly you can make this.

-1. Using the free template provided on this page OR by drawing your own, cut out a larger flip flop shape in a thick card, a smaller one using some patterned paper and a rectangular section from thick card also if you want the card to be able to stand up once complete.
+1. Using the free template provided on this page or, alternatively, by drawing your own, cut out a larger flip flop shape in a thick card.
+Then cut out a smaller one using some patterned paper and a rectangular section from thick card also if you want the card to be able to stand up once complete.

 3. Glue or stick the patterned flip flop shape in the middle of the larger piece of card.
 For this, I prefer to use a stick adhesive although normally I prefer double-sided tape.
 It just happens that the stick adhesive is easier with all the rounded edges.